ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

   for a description of Bloom's taxonomy and how it aids the design of courses.
     In the context of programming, what level of the taxonomy is most exciting for you?

+[^2]: Check out [Greg Wilson](https://third-bit.com/)'s book called [Teaching Tech Together](https://teachtogether.tech/) for lots of great ideas on how to teach programming to different types of learners.
+How could ideas from this book could be further applied to improve this learning platform?